Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 Painting Effect

 If you’re already using a brush, why worry about hiding its texture?
-You can use brushes to paint the Underglaze and the glaze on any piece of Pottery like bowls or mugs.
+You can use brushes to paint the Underglaze and the glaze on any piece of pottery, such as bowls or mugs.
 Let the brush leave its texture.

 Use different colors, make random strokes (don’t mix vastly different glaze colors too much!).
 It will end up looking brown or dark green.
 Or If you are lucky and didn’t mix up the glazes too much, it’ll end up looking like a cool abstract painting.